joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/10/us/chicago-protests-immigration.html

 **Bass Announces Downtown Curfew to Calm Protests**\
-`The curfew for a small section of downtown Los Angeles was set to go into effect from 8 p.m. until 6 a.m., starting Tuesday.`\
+`The curfew for downtown Los Angeles was set to go into effect from 8 p.m. until 6 a.m., starting Tuesday.`\
 https://nytimes.com/2025/06/10/us/la-curfew-protests-karen-bass-curfew.html

 **Mikie Sherrill Wins the Democratic Primary for Governor of New Jersey**\